 When is the last time you made a meaningful connection?
-Last Friday, at our Women in Leadership meeting Robin Brown, CIO North America Protein at Cargill and Jackie Hartman, Business Relationship Manager at Cargill led an engaging discussion on; Creating “Meaningful Connections” Is Not All About Your Job!
+Last Friday, at our Women in Leadership (WIL) meeting Robin Brown, CIO North America Protein at Cargill and Jackie Hartman, Business Relationship Manager at Cargill led an engaging discussion on; Creating “Meaningful Connections” Is Not All About Your Job!
 A huge thank you to Cargill for hosting our group!

 Networking is a broad and overused term.
 Are you networking, or are you creating meaningful connections?
 Meaningful connections can be made at your current job, in your community, with your neighbors, or even your family.
 Robin and Jackie started the discussion by asking for the group to differentiate between meaningful connections and networking.
 When they asked us to define meaningful connections, the group mentioned; deeper connections, long-term, and collaboration.
 As we defined networking, the group stated; more objective or goal focused, one-sided, short-term, and can feel more transactional.